geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### CropID management

-CropIDs have the format `crop-<country>-<chapterNum>-<cropNum>-<millis>`.
+CropIDs have the format `crop-<country>-<chapterCode>-<cropNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

-CropIDs embed the chapter country code and chapterNum.
-(In the event of a non-US Chapter, the chapter "num" won't be a number, it could be a postal code like 'VNZ034', but we will call it chapterNum for now.)
+CropIDs embed the chapter's country code and chapterCode.
+(ChapterCodes could be a number like '001' in the case of a US Chapter, or a postal code like 'VNZ76T' in the case of a non-US chapter.)

-In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Crop collection where the IDs have been changed to embed the new chapterNum..
+In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Crop collection where the IDs have been changed to embed the new chapterCode.
 This will require a pass through all of the Garden-level entities to update the value of their cropID fields to the new string value.

 CropNums start at 201 for each chapter.